nickmeldrum/nickmeldrumdotcom/README.md

 the 404 page is found at `/404.html` in S3

-## TODO

-access denied on missing pages - need to do the proper 404

 ### Before go live:

  * rewrite cv page content for my new profile